Luchador/GUD/tools/tests/portal_traversal/README.md

 hits an arbitrary visit limit.
 As with the existing room rectangle unions, merging multiple views is conservative and may include extra screen area.

-## On-screen diagnostics
+## X-ray overlay

-The existing solo BG x-ray view works in ordinary builds: D-pad Up enables it;
-D-pad Down disables it.
-Additional lines show:
+The solo BG x-ray view works in ordinary builds: D-pad Up enables it; D-pad Down disables it.
+Its HUD shows the submitted-room count, current room, colored room legend, and any incomplete-overlay or legend-overflow notice.
+The former portal queue, visibility, loading, allocation-failure and cache statistics have been removed along with their snapshot API and display-only tracking.

-- `PORTAL PEAK`: maximum simultaneous pending traversals for this camera pass.
-- `VISIBLE`: rooms on the current render worklist, including unloaded rooms.
-- `WAIT` / `FIRST ROOM`: how many worklist rooms remain unloaded, and the first such room's ID.
-A normal loading-budget delay can produce a short-lived wait.
-- `ALLOC FAIL`: the most recent required room allocation failure since this camera pass began.
-It reports allocation failures, not the separate unchecked stream-loader error paths.
-- `CACHE: OFF`: the previous memory-recovery patch has disabled optional render copies for this stage visit.
-This appears when there was no allocation failure in the current pass.

-These snapshots do not allocate memory, request room loads, or change visibility.
-The additional overlay reserves display-list space and checks available space before every label.
-If Aztec still loses rooms, a screenshot with these values will help separate visibility rejection, load-budget delay and memory pressure.
-`WAIT: NONE` by itself does not prove that every room's stream data is valid.

 ## Validation